c3-time-domain/SeeChange/docs/testing.md

    docker push ghcr.io/c3-time-domain/seechange-webap:[tag]
 ```

-(Explicitly setting `IMGTAG` isn't necessary if you don't have a `.env` file in your `tests` subdirectory, as the default will be the right thing.
-However, if you _do_ have a `.env` file there, it will override the default, which is why these instructions tell you to explicitly set it.)

 For this push to work, you must have the requisite permissions on the `c3-time-domain` organizaton at github.

 ### When making changes to dockerfiles or pip requirements